Our country boasts an extraordinary cultural and natural heritage, which presents us to the rest of the world as a superpower of beauty and culture.

 The Man and the Biosphere (MAB) Programme, launched in 1971, is an intergovernmental scientific programme aimed at promoting a balanced relationship between people and the environment, combining the protection of ecosystems and biodiversity with the adoption of economic development strategies that are environmentally sustainable as well as being effective from a social and cultural point of view.
 At the heart of the programme is the network of Biosphere Reserves, which includes terrestrial, marine/coastal ecosystems or a combination thereof.
 Through interdisciplinary research and cooperation, the Reserves experiment with new forms of interaction between ecosystems and society, providing innovative and effective sustainable development models.

-The Network currently counts 714 Biosphere Reserves (including 21 transboundary sites) in 129 countries.
-There are 19 Reserves in Italy: the last to have obtained recognition are those of the Po Grande and of the Julian Alps (2019).
+The Network currently counts 727 Biosphere Reserves (including 22 transboundary sites) in 131 countries.
+There are 20 Reserves in Italy: the last to have obtained recognition are those oof the Julian Alps (2019) and of Monte Grappa (2021).

 For more information, visit the website of the Italian Ministry for Environment, Land and Sea Protection.